Public Defense Day

 “Ain’t I a Woman?”
 Speech

 On this day in 1851, Sojourner Truth made her famous “Ain’t I a Woman?” speech at the Women’s Rights Convention held in Akron, Ohio.
 Today, scholars see the speech as an intersectional critique of single-issue activism.
-It’s also an important anniversary in light of recent abortion bans passed at the state level and their potential impact on people of color.
+It’s also an important anniversary in light of the potential impacts abortion bans and other state-level legislative attacks on reproductive rights have on people of color.
 Use the values of voice, equity, and community to discuss this anniversary.

 George Floyd

-On Memorial Day in 2020, Minneapolis police officer Derek Chauvin murdered George Floyd.
+On this day in 2020, Minneapolis police officer Derek Chauvin murdered George Floyd.
 Chauvin’s actions, caught on video by a courageous teenage bystander, fueled nationwide mobilizing and organizing.
 Chauvin was found guilty on three charges of murder and manslaughter, a rare case of police accountability that lower-profile cases have seldom seen.
 Remember George Floyd and cite the values of safety and equity on this anniversary.

 Harvey Milk